 contacted if we would like a Full Detailed Proposal (winter/spring)

-applicants submit Full Detailed Proposals to email@example.com by 5:00pm
+applicants submit Full Detailed Proposals and website recruitment materials to firstname.lastname@example.org by 5:00pm

 June 24 Summer 2016 RFP

 Applications on EngageNet DUE by 11:59pm

 (in person or Skype)

 July 18 Summer applicants notified